preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-screens/index.rst

 .. image:: page-screens-list.png

-Use the icons to (from left to roght):
+Use the icons to (from left to right):

 + Show the Url for the screen.
 + Launch a preview.